cbiever/camunda-docs-manual/content/reference/dmn11/feel/language-elements.md

 ---

 The Camunda DMN engine supports FEEL for [input entries].
-The FEEL term for expression in input entires is simple unary tests.
+The FEEL term for expression in input entries is simple unary tests.
 These simple unary tests test an input value against an expression and return either `true` if the test is satisfied or `false` otherwise.
-The expression can contain different elements which are described in this sections.
+The expression can contain different elements which are described in the following sections.

 # Comparison